Nynuphar/IDEAL-doc/docs/source/linkage.rst

 Then by scrolling to the bottom of the page, select "**Save**" and the patient is added to the study and will appear in the "**Patients List**".

+.. warning:: Remember that not all IDEAL users are able to search for patients in the Hospital database.
+Check more information on :doc:`users`.